Skip to content

 In February 2024 alone, the SEC imposed $81 million in fines for record-keeping infractions.
 Globally, fines have been assessed to companies that failed to record or retain electronic communications information.
 Some of the largest institutions including Wells Fargo, JP Morgan, Goldman Sachs, Morgan Stanley and Citigroup have been punished with fines in the hundreds of millions, with total penalties exceeding $2 Billion

-Factors contributing to the increasing number of regulations and strict enforcement include global geopolitical conflicts and changes, technological advancements in financial industry systems, and the use of artificial intelligence in financial crime.
+Factors contributing to the increasing number of regulations and strict enforcement include global geopolitical conflicts and changes, technological advancements in financial industry systems, and the use of Artificial Intelligence in financial crime.

 Compliance priorities for financial services companies

-Changing circumstances in global markets, developments in technology, and organisation-specific strategies can affect which of the many areas of compliance pose the greatest risk, and therefore require the greatest attention from financial service company leaders.
+Changing circumstances in global markets, developments in technology and organisation-specific strategies can affect which of the many areas of compliance pose the greatest risk, and therefore require the greatest attention from financial service company leaders.

 Some of the current areas that many organisations are focusing on are: Artificial Intelligence (AI), operational resilience, compliance risk assessment, compliance monitoring, and environmental, social and governance (ESG issues).